high5/picsv/README.md

 # picsv

-convert pictures to svg animation with golang
+convert pictures to svg animation written in golang

 ## Usage
 ```